kubernetes/minikube/site/content/en/docs/commands/pause.md

 ### Synopsis

-Pauses local Kubernetes cluster and free up CPU resources while memory will still be allocated.
+Pauses local Kubernetes cluster and free up CPU resources while cluster state is preserved.
 Processes/cluster can be resumed or resource can be allocated back by using the "unpause" command.

 ```shell
 minikube pause [flags]